Arta McLain Seely

 He married Alfaretta Neff in 1899 and in 1912 bought a ranch in Rosette, in Park Valley in western Box Elder County, where he served as bishop.
 Once a young boy was run over by a wagon, crushing his skull.
 Arta McLain reshaped the boy’s head with his hands back into a normal state and blessed him that he would live.
 The boy grew to be a man with no mental or facial impairment, except for the impression of Bishop Seely’s fingers and thumb on the side of his head.
 He moved to Brigham City in 1928.
 His wife Alfaretta Neff died in 1943.
 Arta McLain remarried later that year to Vera Knapton.
 He was a postal clerk and delivered mail to a section of town.
 He died in 1945.

-- The Battle of Crooked River was fought on October 25, 1838.
+2. The Battle of Crooked River was fought on October 25, 1838.
 The battle was caused when an anti-Mormon mob, which was camped on the banks of the Crooked River, kidnapped three Mormons (one of which was William Seely) and were boasting that they would execute them at dawn.
 David W. Patton, who was an Apostle, lead a rescue party from Farr West to save the prisoners.
 The battle commenced at dawn and the three captives were saved, but David W. Patton was killed.
 The battle was considered a Mormon victory, and lead directly to Missouri Governor Boggs issuing the famous Mormon Extermination Order two days later on October 27.The Haun’s Mill Massacre occurred three days later on October 30, and was a retaliation for Crooked River.
 (Comments about the The Battle of Crooked River by Jim Seely.)
+William was severely wounded and took two years to heal.
+It may have been during this time he became an alcoholic and abusive.

 Lucy Ann Decker